techidaily/site-iphone-unlock/source/_posts/what-does-jailbreaking-apple-iphone-8-i-do-get-answers-here-drfone-by-drfone-ios.md

 ![iphone home](https://images.wondershare.com/drfone/article/2017/07/14994465721934.jpg "iphone home")

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/_7AYCS7zBU0?si=7R9oIpE4hyEbtk3x" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 By following this technique, you would also learn how to unlock the disabled Apple iPhone 8 4.
 Though, you need to ensure that the iOS device you are using would support this feature.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/5OmJZ4Z8jgk?si=YIoEaPI8geoiFSYE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 2: How to unlock disabled Apple iPhone 8 using Find My Apple iPhone 8?